neutralinojs/neutralinojs.github.io/docs/developer-environment/neutralino.config.json.md

 ## `defaultMode: string`
 Mode of the application.
 Accepted values are `window`, `browser`, and `cloud`.

+## `enableHTTPServer: boolean`
+Enables or disables the background server (The static file server and native API).

+## `enableNativeAPI: boolean`
+Enables or disables the native API.
+For better security, this setting should be `false` if you are using a remote URL as your web frontend.

 ## `url: string`
 The entry URL of the application.
 Neutralinojs will initially load this URL.
 This property accepts both relative and absolute URLs.